-Trump Backs Conflicting Gun Measures While Negotiating With Lawmakers On TV
+Trump Angers Conservatives Over Guns While Negotiating With Lawmakers On TV

 While the meeting did show that there could be some consensus reached on these issues, Trump has often thrown his support behind measures, only to see those endorsements walked back later by White House staff or contradicted by the president himself.
 That's on top of the fact that the president often appears highly influenced by the last person he talked to about an issue.
 So anything Trump appeared to get behind or suggest at the meeting should be taken with a grain of salt.

-A similar bipartisan meeting happened in early January on efforts to field a comprehensive immigration bill which would address the Deferred Action for Childhood Arrivals (DACA) program.
+A similar bipartisan meeting happened in early January on efforts to field a comprehensive immigration bill that would address the Deferred Action for Childhood Arrivals program.
 In that meeting, Trump suggested he would sign any bill lawmakers sent him and that he would take any heat and expected backlash from the anti-immigration wing, which has been a major bloc of support for the president.

-But later Trump insisted that any bill contain not only funding for his border wall but cuts to legal immigration, which was a non-starter with Democrats and even some Republicans.
+But later Trump insisted that any bill contain not only funding for his border wall but cuts to legal immigration, which was a nonstarter with Democrats and even some Republicans.
 Ultimately, many proposals failed earlier this month in the Senate.

-Sen. Lindsey Graham, R-S.C. — a sometimes critic, sometimes ally of Trump — expressed some skepticism after the meeting and also issued a warning.
+Sen. Lindsey Graham, R-S.C. — a sometimes critic, sometimes ally of Trump's — expressed some skepticism after the meeting and also issued a warning.

 "If the president has another one of these sessions and he doesn't follow through — it's going to hurt him.
 It's going to hurt the Republican Party," Graham told CNN.
 "I've seen this movie before.
 If it ends up like immigration he's done himself a lot of harm."

-Note: A previous version of this story misspelled Rep. Ted Deutch's last name as Deutsch.